 Job - Why Things Go Wrong

-The enemy have two means of attack: Temptation and Testing/Trials.
+The enemy have two means of obvious attack: Temptation and Testing/Trials.
 When we succumb to temptation we give the enemy power over us to do us harm.
-These harmful incidents are known as testing or trials.
+These harmful incidents are known as Testing or Trials.

 When things go wrong most people think that the events are random, coincidences, or just plain bad luck.
 Job, and other incidents in Scripture show otherwise.
-If we are willing to learn we can steer quite clear of incidents of sickness, pain, loss, destruction and even death.
+If we are willing to learn we can steer quite clear of incidents of depression, oppression, sickness, pain, loss, destruction and even premature death.

 Select a topic from the Table of Contents below, or scroll through to begin reading